pip-services/pip-services-docs/content/en/golang/kafka/queues/kafka_message_queue.md

 #### Abandon
 Returns a message into the queue and makes it available for all subscribers to receive it again.
-This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
-Messages that cause unrecoverable errors shall be removed permanently or/and sent to dead letter queue.
+This method is usually used to return a message which could not be processed at the moment, to repeat the attempt.
+Messages that cause unrecoverable errors shall be removed permanently or/and sent to the dead letter queue.

 - Important: This method is not supported by Kafka.